Welcome to the NMR Laboratory

 The NMR Lab of the School of Chemical Sciences offers a wide range of spectrometers, probes, and technical capabilities including multi-dimensional, multi-nuclear, and solid-state NMR.
 Supported by four full-time staff and two student hourlies, ten spectrometers in three locations allow walk-up and long-term NMR experiments 24/7.
 Spectrometers at 400 MHz, 500 MHz, and 600 MHz are available for short-to-medium length experiments; 750 MHz and 300 MHz wide-bore spectrometers with specialty probes and solids accessories can perform multinuclear and solid state NMR experiments.
 All are equipped for variable temperature operation.
-Our eleven Varian spectrometers include (in MHz): Seven liquid-state NMRs: 400 (three), 500 (three), 600; Two solid-state NMRs: 500, 750; Two liquid/solid compatible NMRs: 300 and 750 (summer 2012).
+Our ten Varian spectrometers and 1 Bruker spectrometer include (in MHz): Seven liquid-state NMRs: 400 (two), 500 (four), 600; Two solid-state NMRs: 500, 750; Two liquid/solid compatible NMRs: 300 and 750.
+An automated Bruker CryoProbe was added in the summer of 2016.
 We also provide automated, on-flow NMR sample analysis (from vials) for undergrad organic chemistry courses offered via the Department of Chemistry.
 Electronics and IT staff provide additional support.

 To make the most of NMR as an analytical tool, all newcomers receive about 4 hours of individual basic training with additional instruction available for variable temperature control, multi-dimensional NMR, and specialty spectrometers and experiments.
 Our primary goal is to provide the highest level of NMR performance to the students, staff, and faculty of the School and UIUC campus.
 The NMR Lab is also available to all outside users, both academic and industrial (contact the Director).